myYearOfCode/100-days-of-code/log.md

 I also read an interesting article on 'Deep Focus', and I want to pay attention to my focus levels while learning.
 That seems like a goal (getting good focus) that will reap big dividends.

+###Below I didn't want to flip the formatting.
+Newest first makes more sense, but I'm not about to reformat 40 posts.
+Moving on they wil be the right way.

 ### Day 0: July 3, 2018

 **Today's Progress**: I did 3 hours of cs101.
 I'm on lesson 5/30.
 22% done.
 It's covering python and its mostly beginner topics right now, but it's still good to get the fundamentals covered.
 Today we learned about find() in strings, string indexing, and functions.
 I learned that you can do boolean operators comparing alpha characters! a<b = True.